quixio/quix-docs/docs/platform/tutorials/event-detection/crash-detection.md

 5. Click `Deploy`.

 !!! success
-	You now have a data source and the crash detection service running in your workspace.
+	You now have a data source and the crash detection service running in your environment.

 	Next you’ll deploy a real-time UI to visualize the route being taken, the location of any crash events and also to see some of the sensor data.